-Austin appears to be unique by including 311 within the City's electric utility.
+Austin appears to be unique by including 311 within the City's electric utility, although there does not appear to be a consistent structure in other cities.
 We reviewed 12 other cities with a 311 service, four of which own their own electric utility, and none included 311 operations within the electric utility.
 Four cities included 311 as part of their City Manager's Office, three had it within an Information Technology group, and the other five had 311 in various other departments.